sagemath/trac_to_gh/Issue 6352.md

 Keywords: gap

-This is an upgrade optional package for gap-4.4.12, as in #6348.
+This is an upgraded optional package for gap-4.4.12, as in #6348.
 This spkg applies fine to 4.0.2.rc1 and all related failures in sage -testall -optional are fixed in the patch in #6348.

 The command "newest-version gap" mentioned in the old spkg-install script is broken.
 I was unable to locate that script, so I slightly modified the spkg-install so it would compile the binaries correctly.